Ananthasuryaprakash2006/Retail-Sales-Data-Warehouse/README.md

-## Retail Sales Data Warehouse with Machine Learning-Based Demand Forecasting
+## Retail Sales Data Warehouse with Machine Learning-Based Demand Forecasting 📖
-## 📖 About the Project

 The **Retail Sales Data Warehouse with Machine Learning-Based Demand Forecasting** is an end-to-end **Data Engineering and Business Intelligence** project that transforms raw retail sales data into actionable business insights and accurate sales forecasts.